Coalescing Clusters Unveil New Regimes of Frictional Fluid Mechanics: Solving the continuum equations

 For $C\neq1$ this leads to an integro-differential equation that typically requires costly iterative methods to solve; this is especially true in the context of the highly singular initial geometry of two barely-contacting disks in our study.
 Based on previous theories and experiments \cite{eggersCoalescenceLiquidDrops1999a,paulsenCoalescenceBubblesDrops2014}, we expect the fundamental behavior of the system to be similar for a very broad range of inner- and outer-friction coefficients and thus focus on the computationally simpler $C=1$ case.

 We carry out this computation using custom MATLAB 2020b code.
 We use 1200 points on the interface which we distribute at each update based on the arc-length $ds$ between neighboring marker points.
-We use a relation such that $ds \propto x^2+y^2$, to ensure a denser distribution of points near the neck region (where the curvature and, hence, the need for numerical stability, is highest).
+We use a relation such that $ds \propto (x^2+y^2)^k$, to ensure a denser distribution of points near the neck region (where the curvature and, hence, the need for numerical stability, is highest). $k=1$ at the early stage and is relaxed to $1/2$ as the neck grows and curvature decreases.
 The interface is advanced using an adaptive stepsize fifth-order Dormand-Prince method \cite{press2007numerical}, and for an initial shape we use $r(\theta)=\sqrt{4(a-\sin^2{\theta})}$ with $a=1.001$, which a polar-coordinate representation of Hopper's solution for the Stokes equation \cite{hopperCoalescenceTwoViscous1993} at a very early time.